2013 If Stockholm Open – Singles

 Grigor Dimitrov defeated David Ferrer in the final, 2–6, 6–3, 6–4 to win the singles tennis title at the 2013 If Stockholm Open.
 It was his maiden ATP Tour title.
+Dimitrov became the first ever Bulgarian player to win an ATP Tour title.

 Tomáš Berdych was the defending champion, but chose not to compete.

 Seeds

 The first four seeds received a bye into the second round.